mikejw/elib-acl/docs/getting-started.md

 (Optional) Force vanilla validation for login
 ---
-The user controller for login can use the default user model for validation instead of the new one provided by ELib-ACL.
+The user controller for login (at the "/user/login" route) can use the default user model for validation instead of the new one provided by ELib-ACL.
 This means usernames can be used to log into the site backend admin area instead of having to provide an email address.

 Do so by overwriting `application/user/user.php` with: